 You can go to the museum by taking a cab or driving yourself.

-So turn on your Google Maps and get started.
+If you’re driving, you can turn on Google Maps on your smartphone and get started.

 Dutch Resistance Museum opens at 10 am and closes by 5 pm from Monday to Friday.

-While on Saturday, Sunday, and holidays, it is open from 11 am to 5 pm.
+While on Saturdays and Sundays, the museum is open from 11 am to 5 pm.

 The museum is closed on 1 January, 27 April, and 25 December.

-If you’re very fond of knowing history, you can expect your stay to extend by another hour as the information panels in the museum have a lot to tell you.
+If you’re very fond of knowing history, you can extend your stay by another hour as the information panels in the museum have a lot to tell you.